-Are you an aspiring professional who wants to make it big in the Land of the Rising Sun?
+Are you an aspiring professional who wants to make it big in the Land of the Rising Sun wondering what kinds of work for foreigners in Japan are available?
 Then take a look at this list of top jobs in Japan for foreigners!

 Japan is undoubtedly an economic powerhouse not only in Asia but worldwide, with a nominal GDP behind only China and the US.
 Economists often describe it as a highly technological nation.
 However, despite the nation’s unprecedented post-war development, the country is today facing significant demographic challenges.
 The declining birthrate and rapidly aging population are slowly taking their toll on the future of this great country.
 This is one reason why the government has begun opening its doors to professional and non-professional workers from other nations.

-Jobs in Japan for Foreigners: Why Many People Dream of Working in Japan
+Work for Foreigners in Japan: Why Many People Dream of Working in Japan

 As mentioned, Japan is known globally for its fast-developing technologies and sound economy.
 Currently, it is ranked approximately second as the most developed economy globally and is a member of the Group of Seven (G7) countries.
 Furthermore, as stated by the IMF, the government has a gross domestic product (GDP) of approximately 5 trillion US dollars.

 This means that it is not surprising that Japan seems to be an excellent place to work.
 Many people are attracted to the country’s high levels of service, excellent transportation system, reliable infrastructure, low crime levels, and of course, decent salaries.
-So, if you happen to be one of these aspiring workers who want to see if you’ll indeed find a greener pasture here, you might want to check out this list of jobs in Japan for foreigners.
+So, if you happen to be one of these aspiring workers who want to see if you’ll indeed find a greener pasture here, you might want to check out this list of work for foreigners in Japan.

 But first, let us talk about some reasons why Japan is opening its doors to foreign workers.